Early Decision (Binding)

 Final decisions for some of those placed on the waitlist may not be made until late summer.

-Applicants who wish to be considered for the following School of Law's Scholarship Programs must complete their application by January 1 and must have a complete law school report ready to be requested by the Office of Admissions no later than January 1: AnBryce Scholarship Program, Bickel & Brewer Latino Institute for Human Rights Scholarship, Furman Academic Scholars Program, Furman Public Policy Scholarship, International Institute for Law and Justice Scholarship Program, Mitchell Jacobson Leadership Program in Law & Business, and the Root-Tilden-Kern Public Interest Scholarship Program.
+Applicants who wish to be considered for the following School of Law's Scholarship Programs must complete their application by January 1 and must have a complete law school report ready to be requested by the Office of Admissions no later than January 1: AnBryce Scholarship Program, ASPIRE Cybersecurity Scholarship, Bickel & Brewer Latino Institute for Human Rights Scholarship, Furman Academic Scholars Program, Furman Public Policy Scholarship, Mitchell Jacobson Leadership Program in Law & Business, and the Root-Tilden-Kern Public Interest Scholarship Program.